clalevee/IBMi-API/README.md

 ## Complete the app

 You have first to complete the code.<BR>
-2 web services are defines.
+2 web services are defined.
 + The first to retrieve elapsed cpu used
 + The second to retrieve system asp used